csgf/csgf/index.rst

 * :ref:`core-docs`

-This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway
+This section provides a step-by-step guide to install and configure a server hosting a CSGF-based Science Gateway.

 * :ref:`web-docs`